gilgameshone/zmk-config/readme.md

 ```

 ## Magic keys "§"
+The magic key outputs the following when the previous key is pressed.
+It also reduces single finger bigrams and improves typing comfort.

 |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |